Sanshin Zen Community redesign

 • Camping is permitted using your own equipment on Sanshin grounds.
 Do not camp in the moss garden or anywhere that poses a safety threat to yourself or others or an inconvenience to the rest of the sangha.

 • Campers are encouraged to do what they can to ensure the security of their tents and belongings.
-Neighborhood children can occasionally become curious about tents and the things they contain; general opportunistic theft is not common, but Sanshin has two small locks available for guest use on request.
+General opportunistic theft is not common, but you may wish to consider some means of locking your tent.

 • Label food stored in the zendo kitchen with your name and pack out leftovers when you leave.
 Do not leave food behind as a “donation” unless you tell the tenzo or vice abbot that you are doing so and get an OK.
 Unopened packages of food or ingredients are much more likely to be accepted than leftovers.